WICG/client-hints-infrastructure/README.md

 ultimate control over which servers get what information.

 Client Hints also allow this information to be collected on *passive* sub-resources (e.g.  images).
-We don't want third parties to be able to exfiltrate data about the client/user without explicit permission from the first party.
-And we certainly don't want them to be able to exfiltrate it for the entire third-party origin, beyond the lifetime of the current navigation.
+We don't want cross-origin origins to be able to exfiltrate data about the client/user without explicit permission from the top-level origin.
+And we certainly don't want them to be able to exfiltrate it cross-origin, beyond the lifetime of the current navigation.

-Therefore, by default, Client Hints opt-in is only valid when delivered on top-level navigation requests, and, by default, applies only to same-origin resources.
-Cross-origin requests must only receive hints when explicit permission is given by the first-party origin.
+Therefore, by default, Client Hints opt-in is only valid when delivered on top-level navigation requests before any scripts execute, and, by default, applies only to same-origin resources.
+Cross-origin requests must only receive hints when explicit permission is given by the top-level document's origin.

 ## Cross-origin hint delegation